 Heraldry in Westeros and in the real world

-Overall, the heraldry of the Seven kingdoms seems to be quite similar to that of medieval Europe, at least in purpose.
-Most of the Seven Kingdoms use escutcheon shaped Coats of Arms; Dorne however seems to favor circular Coats of Arms that aren't widely seen anywhere else.
+Overall, the heraldry of the Seven Kingdoms seems to be quite similar to that of medieval Europe, at least in purpose.
+Most of the Seven Kingdoms use escutcheon-shaped coats of arms; Dorne, however seems to favor circular coats of arms that are not widely seen anywhere else.
 There is little or no mention of the heraldic vocabulary of Westeros, either; in the real world those terms are subject to strong variation according to language, but Westeros seems to have a far more restricted set of languages and might well have a unified heraldic vocabulary.

 Round shape COA of House Martell of Dorne.